splunk-soar-connectors/netskope/manual_readme_content.md

     -   create scim group
     -   create scim user
     -   scim user group
+-   All SCIM actions now use the v2 API Token.
+The SCIM URL and SCIM key from the asset configuration parameter have been removed, as they are deprecated.
+For more information regarding the SCIM deprecation, please refer to [this link](https://docs.netskope.com/en/netskope-scim-settings/).
 -   Test Connectivity will behave as described below:
     -   If V1 API Key is configured, then the connectivity will be checked for V1 API Key
     -   If V2 API Key is configured, then the connectivity will be checked for V2 API Key